mkaydub/MR/README.md

 ## Using the App:
 * You can click [here](http://mkaydub-myreads.surge.sh) to use this app!
-* Users can search for books and add them to book shelfs: 'Currently Reading', 'Want to Read', and 'Read'.
-From the home page, books can be moved to and from Shelfs or removed from shelfs completely.
+* Users can search for books and add them to book shelves: 'Currently Reading', 'Want to Read', and 'Read'.
+From the home page, books can be moved to and from Shelfs or removed from shelves completely.

-## Important
+## Search Terms
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

-## Create React App
+## More info on Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).